rohdef/PGPlugins/README.md

-# Example: 3 - Arguments
+# Example: 4 - Events

-This adds an argument to example 2.
+Sends an event to JavaScript using normal JavaScript handlers.

 ## Interesting files:

 ### pgplugins/Plugins/PluginExamples.m and pgplugins/Plugins/PluginExamples.h
-Checks if the argument is 'ok' and writes an error if not.
+Writes to a JavaScript `document.addEventListener`.
+The callback is made using cordova's nice helper `cordova.fireDocumentEvent`, there's also one for window events: `cordova.fireWindowEvent`.

 ### www/pluginExample.js
-Added the argument to the call to `cordova.exec`.
+Just standard JavaScript.